-Whether it's a MAC-based or Port-based IP passthrough, learn how to use IP passthrough to utilize your existing router or firewall with Shaw Business SmartWiFi.
+Whether it's a MAC-based or Port-based IP passthrough, learn how to use IP passthrough to utilize your existing router or firewall with Rogers Business Advantage WiFi (formerly SmartWiFi.)

 When to use existing equipment